-Collagen is the newest darling of the supplement world, and sales are surging.
-In fact, a review published in the Journal of Drugs in Dermatology in January 2019 estimated that collagen supplement sales will soar well over $6 billion by 2025.
+Collagen is the darling of the supplement world, and sales are surging.
+In fact, a January 2019 review in the Journal of Drugs in Dermatology estimated that collagen supplement sales will soar well over $6 billion by 2025.
 So you may be wondering: What's the craze all about?

 Collagen is a protein that naturally occurs in our bodies, and its job, essentially, is to hold things together.
 Think of it like the scaffolding that provides structure for things like your skin, tendons and ligaments, to keep them from stretching and sagging.

 It's no wonder, then, that we've come to think of collagen as key to a youthful complexion.
 But the protein is also essential when it comes to repairing damaged bones, cartilage and muscle as well as maintaining the mobility of our joints and connective tissues.

 Collagen research is exploding and is working to catch up with the hype.
 "Although most of the current research is small-scale and short-term," registered dietitian Mackenzie Burgess, RDN, tells LIVESTRONG, "there are some promising potential benefits of using collagen peptides such as improved joint health, reduced inflammation and increased skin elasticity."

 Here, we've rounded up the best collagen supplements for specific health goals.